Learn about the Medicaid 1115 Transformation Waiver Renewal.

 - in an institution for mental diseases (IMD); or

-- through waiver programs in the community (these programs offer services and supports to help you live in the community).
+- through a home and community-based waiver program (these programs offer services and supports to help you live in the community).

-There is also help to pay for Medicare premiums (Part A, Part B or both), deductibles and coinsurance costs through the Qualified Medicare Beneficiary (QMB) program, and for Medicare Part B premium costs through the Specified Low-Income Medicare Beneficiary (SLMB) or Qualifying Individuals-1 (QI-1) programs.
+Depending on your income, assistance is also available to help pay for your Medicare premiums (Part A, Part B or both), deductibles and coinsurance costs through a Medicare Savings Programs, Qualified Medicare Beneficiary (QMB), Specified Low-Income Medicare Beneficiary (SLMB) or Qualifying Individuals-1 (QI-1).

 You or your representative must complete an application for Medicaid and furnish the proof needed to make an eligibility determination.
-HHSC will determine your eligibility for Medicaid based on an analysis of the information on the application, documents you send in and information that you orally explain.
+HHSC will determine your eligibility for Medicaid based on the information you provide on the application, documents you send in, and information that you orally explain.

+By federal law, HHSC must also use your Social Security number to compare information with other state and federal agencies, such as the Internal Revenue Service, Social Security Administration, Texas Workforce Commission, and any others to ensure that your benefits are correctly determined.
 If you meet all eligibility requirements, HHSC is required to completely review your circumstances at least once a year to make sure you are still eligible for help.
-By federal law, HHSC must also use your Social Security number to compare its records with other state and federal agencies, such as the Internal Revenue Service, Social Security Administration, Texas Workforce Commission, and any others to ensure that your benefits are correctly determined.

-You have the responsibility to let HHSC know, within 10 days, of any changes in your circumstances.
-These changes include changes in your address and living arrangements, your income and assets, and your private health insurance premium amounts.
+You have the responsibility to let HHSC know, within 10 days, of any changes in your circumstances, including changes in your address and living arrangements, your income and resources, and your private health insurance premium amounts.

-- Age and Disability — You must be at least age 65 or older or, if under age 65, you must get Social Security, Railroad Retirement, or SSI disability benefits.
+- Age and Disability — You must be at least 65 or older or, if under 65, you must get Social Security or Railroad Retirement disability benefits.
 If you are not getting a disability benefit, HHSC will complete a disability determination using your medical, education, and work history information.